 The detection problem is a classification task.
 The evaluation of an IDS therefore compares the output of the detector with the ground truth known to the evaluator, but not to the detector.
 True Negatives (TN) are normal events that exist in the trace and should not be reported in alerts by the detector.
 True Positives (TP) are attack events that should be reported in alerts by the detector.
 As detectors are not perfect, there are two undesirable measures that quantify the performance of a detector.
 False positives (FP), also known as false alerts or type I errors, are defined as an attack that does not exist in the trace, but is reported by the IDS.
-False negatives (FN), also known as miss or type II errors, are defined as an attack that trigger signatures on behaviours that are considered normal (FP), or to launch attacks in a way that compromises the system but is not recognised by the IDS (FN).
+False negatives (FN), also known as miss or type II errors, are defined as an attack that exists in the trace, but has not been detected by the IDS.

 The first issue is to define the criteria for detection.
 In misuse detection (section 3.1), the IDS developer must define a set of attacks that he wants to detect and create the set of signatures that will detect them.
-The issue with testing is then to create traces that will
+The issue with testing is then to create traces that will trigger signatures on behaviours that are considered normal (FP), or to launch attacks in a way that compromises the system but is not recognised by the IDS (FN).